Previous:

 bash clean.sh

-Our database can be really simple — we just need a single table to store our user information.
-We can start by writing the Flask app to check at boot time and create our table if it doesn’t exist, relying on Postgres itself to make sure that only one table ever exists.
+Our database can be straightforward — we need a single table to store our user information.
+We can start by writing the Flask app to check at boot time and create our table if it doesn’t exist, relying on Postgres to ensure that only one table exists.
 (Later, as we look into multiple Postgres servers, we may need to change this — but let’s keep it simple for now.)

 , which includes in its spec section the specifics of the image we’ll use: